 Next, are you pregnant or are you immunocompromised?
 Why do I ask?
 Because many pet rats (or at least some pet rats) may carry hantavirus, which is a virus that is normally not serious but CAN be serious for some people, including those who are immunocompromised.
 Now, if you have pet rats and later become pregnant, you can ask your doctor about the situation.
 Your doctor may know little about it, however.
 Hopefully, it won’t matter too much as you have already been exposed to your rats and so if they carry the virus you already have antibodies.
 But I wouldn’t go around playing with tons of additional other rats during this time.
 Also, keep your rats indoors so they don’t come into contact with wild rats that may carry leptospirosis.

 If you have children, are they able to cope with a rat bite, should one occur?
 My rats don’t bite me but if I were try to break up a fight (don’t do that!)
 I’d have a chance of being bitten and these bites can be serious.
 This is why I don’t break up rat fights with my hands — ever!
-Anyway, most rat fights result in no injury to either rat despite the squeaking.
+Anyway, most rat arguments result in no injury to either rat despite the squeaking.
 Instead, on those rare occasions when I’ve had to break up rats, I try to distract them, then swoop in with a towel.

 All rat bites carry a chance of rat bite fever.
 And anyway, they hurt.
 For a small child a rat bite to the finger could be very deep and do lots of damage.
 The same is true for hamster bites, of course, but I’m just making the point.
 I like small does for small children for this reason.
 Smaller jaws, less testosterone.
 Having said that, I’m always amazed at how cuddly and gentle male rats are.
 It’s just that if they do bite, they will make a bigger impression.